Annapurna Circuit Trek

 Is Annapurna Circuit Trek harder Than Everest Base Camp Trek

-As compared to Everest Base Camp Tre it is a less hard trek because in Annapurna Circuit Trek you don’t need to sleep above the 5000m whereas during the Everest Base Camp Trek you have to sleep Gorakshep 5164m.
-Climbing the Kalapather 5545m which is less altitude than Thorong La Pass 5416m.
-Annapurna Circuit Trek starts from a lower altitude Beshisahar 760 and Everest Base Camp Trek starts via Lukla 2850 starting a trek from a lower altitude can prevent altitude sickness.
+As compared to the Everest Base Camp Trek it is less hard because in the Annapurna Circuit Trek, you don’t need to sleep above 5000m, whereas during the Everest Base Camp Trek, you have to sleep at Gorakshep, 5164m.
+Climbing the Kalapather 5545m, which is at a lower altitude than Thorong La Pass 5416m.
+Annapurna Circuit Trek starts from a lower altitude, Beshisahar 760, and the Everest Base Camp Trek starts via Lukla 2850.
+Starting a trek from a lower altitude can prevent altitude sickness.

-In conclusion, because of above these reasons Annapurna Circuit Trek is easier than Everest Base Camp Trek
+In conclusion, because of the above reasons, the Annapurna Circuit Trek is easier than the Everest Base Camp Trek

 What other trek can join with Annapurna Circuit Trek?

-After the finish trek in Jomsom, you can join the trek to Ghorepani via Tatopani similarly from Dharapani to Narphu Trek and Muktinath to Upper Mustang Trek can join with Annapurna Circuit Trek.
+After the finish trek in Jomsom, you can join the trek to Ghorepani via Tatopani.
+Similarly, from Dharapani to Narphu Trek and Muktinath to Upper Mustang Trek can join with the Annapurna Circuit Trek.

 Is Annapurna Circuit Trek for beginners?
 Beginners for Annapurna Circuit Trek

-Annapurna Circuit trek is considered a moderate to difficult trek which is a perfect trek destination for beginners.
-Starting the trek from a lower altitude and getting fit with climbed elevation, slowly climb with proper rest even the beginner trekkers can complete Annapurna Circuit Trek.
+Annapurna Circuit trek is considered a moderate to difficult trek, which is a perfect trek destination for beginners.
+Starting the trek from a lower altitude and getting fit with climbing elevation, slowly climb with proper rest, even beginner trekkers can complete the Annapurna Circuit Trek.

 How much does Annapurna Circuit Trek Circuit cost

-Annapurna Circuit cost is $750 which includes all ground transportation one-way Jomsom Lukla flight 3* category hotel in Pokhara and Kathmandu, all accommodation during trek, full board meals, guide, and porter.
+Annapurna Circuit cost is $750 in a group, which includes all ground transportation, one-way Jomsom Lukla flight, 3* category hotel in Pokhara and Kathmandu, all accommodation during trek, full board meals, guide, and porter.

 What is the highest elevation of Annapurna Circuit Trek?